jeffhammond/blog/GitHub_Universe.md

 # Questions and Answers

 I'll add answers to any questions I receive.
 If you ask a question in a public forum, I'll cite that, otherwise I will not attribute your question unless you specifically request it.

+# License

+(c) Copyright Jeff Hammond, 2020.
+CC BY 4.0 license.
+See https://creativecommons.org/licenses/by/4.0/ for details.